zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  Throws warning _Error_ when plugin with _PluginIdentifier_ failed to load. version of plugin is _PluginVersion_.
+  when plugin _PluginIdentifier_ failed to load. version of plugin is _PluginVersion_.

   **Action:**